However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 Chords for This Song: D, Bm, G, Db, E, F#, A

-If you’re looking for a bit hard rock song, “Everlong” can be your desired one.
+If you’re looking for a bit of hard rock song, “Everlong” can be your desired one.
 In reality, this song is hard enough to include on our list of rock ukulele songs so far.

 Foo Fighters brought this song to the market in 1997.
 You require a lot of chords to play on the ukulele.
-So, if you crave to learn this song, you need to start carefully and keep practicing step-by-step.
+So, if you want to learn this song, you need to start carefully and keep practicing step-by-step.

 To make your effort successful, we have included a tutorial below.
 If needed, follow it.